mythmakerseven/groupread/README.md

 If you plan to work on new functionality, please file an issue first so no one duplicates your efforts.

 Before submitting a pull request, make sure to lint your code with ``yarn lint`` and test with both ``yarn test:jest`` and ``yarn test:component``.
-Code style isn't very strict right now beyond the basic linting rules, althought more stringency might be enforced in the future.
+Code style isn't very strict right now beyond the basic linting rules, although more stringency might be enforced in the future.

 ## To do